Bradescard MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Only parameter account_ids has 0% schema description coverage, but the description compensates by specifying 'as an array (1–50)', providing constraints and format guidance beyond the schema.
+With 0% schema description coverage, the description compensates by specifying that account_ids should be an array (1-50) and implying they are strings.
+While it doesn't describe exact format or examples, it adds meaning beyond the bare schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.